ChenyuWang-Monica/ChenyuWang-Monica.github.io/index.md

 <h2><div id="about">About Me</div></h2>

-I am a fourth-year PhD student at [MIT CSAIL](https://www.csail.mit.edu/), advised by [Tommi Jaakkola](https://people.csail.mit.edu/tommi/).
+I am a fourth-year PhD candidate at [MIT CSAIL](https://www.csail.mit.edu/), advised by Prof. [Tommi Jaakkola](https://people.csail.mit.edu/tommi/).
 My research interests lie broadly in deep generative models, reinforcement learning, multi-modal learning, and AI for science.
-During my PhD, I was an research intern at [Meta FAIR](https://ai.meta.com/) and [Genentech](https://www.gene.com/).
+During my PhD, I was an research intern at [Meta FAIR](https://ai.meta.com/) (working with <a href="https://yuandong-tian.com/">Yuandong Tian</a> and <a href="https://cranial-xix.github.io">Bo Liu</a>) and [Genentech](https://www.gene.com/) (working with <a href="https://www.gene.com/scientists/our-scientists/aviv-regev">Aviv Regev</a>, <a href="https://www.hanchenw.com/">Hanchen Wang</a>, and <a href="https://www.masatoshiuehara.com/">Masatoshi Uehara</a>).
 My research has been supported by the [Citadel GQS PhD Fellowship](https://www.citadel.com/careers/programs-and-events/gqs-phd-fellowship/).

 Before my PhD, I obtained my Bachelor's degree from [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm), working as a research assistant in Tsinghua Universal Machine Learning (THUML) Group under the supervision of [Mingsheng Long](http://ise.thss.tsinghua.edu.cn/~mlong/).
 I was also fortunate to work as a research intern with [Mengdi Wang](https://mwang.princeton.edu/) at Princeton University and with [Cyrus Shahabi](https://viterbi.usc.edu/directory/faculty/Shahabi/Cyrus) at University of Southern California.